 Construction activities will be restricted late night (10 p.m. to 6 a.m.), Saturday morning until midday and Sunday all day.
 During that time, no equipment will be used that emits noise above 70 dBA max measured at an offset distance of 50 feet if the work is on land and at the nearest point of the shoreline if the work is in the water.
 Pile driving is restricted to 7 a.m. to 7 p.m.
 In addition, pile driving near the Rockland County shoreline is restricted to 8 a.m. to 6 p.m. on weekdays and to 12 p.m. to 6 p.m. on Saturdays.

-Vibration monitors continuously measure ground movement at the project site.
+Vibration monitors continuously measured ground movement at the project site.
 Common construction activities which create ground-borne vibration include pile driving, drilling, jackhammering, pavement breaking and earthmoving.

-Vibration monitoring stations continuously collect peak particle velocity (PPV), 24-hours a day/7 days a week.
-Vibration levels, PPV, that exceed 0.005 inches per second are recorded and sent to the project website.
-Results of the vibration monitoring are updated on the project website every minute.
+Vibration monitoring stations continuously collected peak particle velocity (PPV), 24-hours a day/7 days a week.
+Vibration levels, PPV, that exceed 0.005 inches per second were recorded and sent to the project website.
+Results of the vibration monitoring were updated on the project website every minute.

 Vibration monitoring is performed with an Instantel Minimate Pro4 vibration meter.
 The vibration meter uses 4-channel International Society of Explosives Engineers (ISEE) compliant seismographs in conjunction with ISEE standard triaxial geophones.